Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

 \subsection{RQ1: Temporal stability of coordinated communities}

-So far we highlighted that our dynamic analysis provided overall similar -- yet more nuanced and fine-grained -- results with respect to previous static analyses.
-Now we leverage our innovative dynamic model of coordinated behavior to evaluate the temporal stability of the CCs involved in the online electoral debate, by investigating the extent to which they underwent changes through time.
+So far we highlighted that our dynamic analyses provided overall similar -- yet more nuanced and fine-grained -- results with respect to previous static analyses.
+Now we leverage our innovative dynamic model of coordinated behavior (See \textit{Materials and Methods}) to evaluate the temporal stability of the CCs involved in the online electoral debates, by investigating the extent to which they underwent changes through time.
 This analysis is relevant for multiple reasons: \textit{(i)} it sheds light, for the first time, on how CCs evolve in time, and \textit{(ii)} it allows assessing how representative are static analyses of coordinated behavior, with respect to the temporal variations of the CCs.